Tuesday, November 26, 2024

 • In the first draft of chapter one, Clove used a power screwdriver to drill a hole in Ginger’s arm.
 This felt a bit off and a bit too violent, but I was going to keep it in until I came to the end of chapter four.
 I thought that it would be perfect if the Colony Behind the Cabinets captured Clove and found Klaus’s knife on him, and that the knife was returned to Klaus at the end of the book.
 I returned to chapter one and swapped the screwdriver for the knife.

 Thank you for reading!
-Watch out for "Ginger & Klaus: The Turkey Trot Plot," coming out around Thanksgiving 2024!
+Watch out for "Ginger & Klaus: A Hitch in the Harvest," coming out shortly before Thanksgiving 2024!

 Thursday, June 20, 2024